Reviews, Best Prices, Comparisons, Expert Buying Guides

 SSID Configuration

-Configure repeaters to broadcast the same SSID as the primary router to create a seamless roaming experience for users.
-Alternatively, consider using different SSIDs for each repeater to facilitate network segmentation and management.
+Repeaters are to be set up in such a way that they transmit the same SSID as the primary router in order to provide users with a seamless roaming experience.
+On the other hand, using different SSIDs for each repeater might be a good idea for better network segmentation and management.

 Security Measures